VPDC

 RSV Immunization for Infants (Preventive Monoclonal Antibodies)

-• If mom received the RSV vaccine during pregnancy: Most infants who are born to mothers who got the RSV vaccine at least 2 weeks before giving birth will not need additional RSV immunization.
+• If a person received the RSV vaccine during pregnancy: Most infants who are born to persons who got the RSV vaccine at least 2 weeks before giving birth will not need additional RSV immunization.

-• If mom did not receive RSV vaccine during pregnancy at least 2 weeks before delivery, then infants should get an RSV antibody immunization called nirsevimab (Beyfortus) during RSV season (October-March).
+• If a person did not receive RSV vaccine during pregnancy at least 2 weeks before delivery, then infants should get an RSV antibody immunization called nirsevimab (Beyfortus) during RSV season (October-March).

 • Infants born between October to March should get a dose of nirsevimab (Beyfortus) within one week of birth.